pace-neutrons/Horace/documentation/smg/08_setting_up_jenkins_ci.md

         - `MATLAB_VERSION`: The (release) version of Matlab to load
         - `GCC_VERSION`: The version of GCC to use (Linux only)

+    The list of required parameters are noted in the docstring for the pipeline within the Jenkinsfile, and should be added with descriptions through the Jenkins job GUI.

   **For pull requests**:
     - Select the `Generic Webhook Trigger` option and retrieve the json values:
         - `action`: The type of pull request event this is